aiven/devportal/docs/products/kafka/concepts/auth-types.rst

 use Active Directory for authentication, SASL supports a Kerberos login method to provide access.

-You can use SASL/PLAIN and SASL/SCRAM with **Aiven for Apache Kafka**.
+We support SASL/PLAIN and SASL/SCRAM with **Aiven for Apache Kafka**.

 SASL/PLAIN
 ~~~~~~~~~~